sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 ## Identifiers might change

-- Each node in the graph has a URI and an internal identfier
+- Each node in the graph has a URI as an internal identfier
 - Matches are lists of URIs and additional names for the label the match refers to
 - A match for a query is only the same if all URIs are the same